datapane/datapane/docs/docs/tutorials/automation/index.md

 _Datapane Enterprise_ also provides a [script runner](/tutorials/apps/), which has several advantages and optimizations not available on the GitHub action runner, including:

 -   **Friendly end-user forms**.
 GitHub actions are not suitable for allowing authenticated, non-technical users to to run your script with parameters; Datapane's script runner provides self-service forms for stakeholders.
 -   **Jupyter support**.
-Datapane's script runner allows you to deploy and run Jupyter Notebooks with parameters to generate dynamic reports, whilst the GitHub Action relies on a Python file
+Datapane's script runner allows you to deploy and run Jupyter Notebooks with parameters to generate dynamic apps, whilst the GitHub Action relies on a Python file
 -   **On-premise and cloud hosting**.
 Datapane's script runner does not require GitHub, and can run on your own cloud environment or server.
--   **Private report generation**.
-Generate private reports which are not shared with the outside world.
+-   **Private app generation**.
+Generate private apps which are not shared with the outside world.

 ## Configuring your job